Witold6/AI-Biomod/README.md

 -Kreacja kwantowa karabinu laserowego antymaterii

--Możliwość latania dzięki silniką w butach i dłoniach.
+-Możliwość latania dzięki silniką w butach i dłoniach

+-Pełni rolę kombinezonu astronautycznego w opasce.

 # AI-Biomod
 AI Biomod artificial intelligence that heals quantum at the DNA level debugging DNA.
 The quantum AI doctor will heal any disease by reprogramming the DNA from today's tumors and the deformities will absorb and the cancer will heal and disappear